Spectral Condition-Number Estimation of Large Sparse Matrices: Analysis of the Small-Error Stopping Criterion

-The choice of $c_{2}$ in the algorithm determines our confidence that $\|x^{\star}-x^{(t)}\|$ dropped below $\vert\alpha_{n}\vert$.
+so $\tau=\sqrt{2}\cdot\erf^{-1}(\delta)$ can be used.
+The condition $\|\hat{x}-\hat{y}\|\leq\tau$ is now equivalent to $\|x^{\star}-y\|\leq\tau/\Vert\hat{x}\Vert$ which is exactly the criteria in the proposition statement. \end{proof} The choice of $c_{2}$ in the algorithm determines our confidence that $\|x^{\star}-x^{(t)}\|$ dropped below $\vert\alpha_{n}\vert$.
 We use a default value of $10^{-3}$, which implies a small probability of failure, but not a tiny one.
-The user can, of course, change the value if he needs higher confidence (in either case the error is one sided).
-Another approach is to use a much larger $c_{2}$ and to repeat the algorithm $\ell$ times (possibly in a single run, exploiting matrix-matrix multiplies) , say $\ell=3$.
+The user can, of course, change the value if he or she needs higher confidence (in either case the error is one sided).
+Another approach is to use a much larger $c_{2}$ and to repeat the algorithm $\ell$ times (possibly in a single run, exploiting matrix-matrix multiplies), say $\ell=3$.
 The probability that we succeed in at least one run is at least $1-c_{2}^{\ell}$.
 For $c_{2}=10^{-2}$, say, setting $\ell=3$ or so should suffice.
 In our experience it is better to make $c_{2}$ smaller than to set $\ell>1$, but we did not do a formal analysis of this issue.